khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/type-fundamentals.md

   'Segoe UI Symbol', 'Noto Color Emoji';
 ```

-### Monospace font stack
+**Monospace font stack**

 ```css
 font-family: 'GitLab Mono', 'Menlo', 'DejaVu Sans Mono', 'Liberation Mono', 'Consolas', 'Ubuntu Mono', 'Courier New', 'andale mono', 'lucida console', monospace;
 ```

-## Font size
+## Type scales

-- 12px (0.75rem) is the smallest size option across all of the type scales.
-Legibility is impacted more at smaller sizes as system font, browser rendering, screen resolution, type styles, and other factors influence the presentation of text.
-Therefore, use small text in limited capacity for short meta content and actions.
+GitLab utilizes two type scales: **dynamic** and **fixed**.
+The differences are outlined in respective sections below, but they share the following properties:

+- The base size for body text is `14px`.
+- `12px` is the smallest available size and used sparingly.
+- Body text and heading levels 4–6 (`h4–h6`) stay the same size at any breakpoint.
+- Styles correspond with semantics by default, for example, an `h3` is larger and has more visual weight than an `h4`.
 - Pixels are converted to relative units so that text respects browser settings for size and scale.

-View the [type scales](/product-foundations/type-scales) page for additional details about body and heading font sizes.
+### Dynamic type scale (default)

+- Used for any UI text within GitLab.
+- Heading levels 1–3 (`h1`–`h3`) increase in size, within a set range, for larger viewports.
+- Includes a **display** style option that can be applied to an `h1` to increase its prominence.
+This can be useful for a learning path or feature promotion.
+- Includes **label** styles which are used for short-form content that doesn't include margins for easier alignment with other UI elements.
+Long-form content includes copy in [modals](/components/modal) and [empty states](/patterns/empty-states), whereas short-form content includes help text and [tooltip](/components/tooltip) messages.

+### Fixed type scale

+- Used for [markdown](/product-foundations/type-markdown) (user generated content).

+<todo>Add reference table.</todo>

+<todo>Add UI kit links after [#1527](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1527) has been completed.</todo>

+### Contextual adjustments

+The dynamic scale is mapped to heading levels by default, however, in a limited number of cases visual hierarchy can be established aside from semantics.
+For example, an alert container has additional sectioning affordances like color, spacing, and iconography, because of this a level 2 heading within doesn't require the same visual weight as a level 2 heading that's establishing a content section elsewhere on the page.
+Similarly, a level 3 heading in a card may not require the same sectioning effect as a level three heading in body content, because the properties of the card itself indicate a section.
+When in doubt, use the scale by default, consider the full page context, and reference existing patterns.

+<todo>Provide more guidelines and examples of scale overrides.</todo>

 ## Font weight

-GitLab uses two font weights within the application: normal and bold.
+Two font weights are used by default: normal and bold.
 Bold is used for headings and to emphasize specific UI elements, such as a title or input label.

 <table class="font-weight gl-mb-6">
 <thead>